DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 In detail, see `desed_task/nnet/CRNN.py`: the whole-clip features are concatenated with CNN extracted features in the baseline
 CRNN classifier.

-For the frame-level features instead, since they have different sequence length w.r.t.
+Regarding he frame-level features, since they have different sequence length w.r.t.
 CNN features we use a trainable RNN-based encoder to encode those to a fixed dim output (obtaining again a whole-clip level embedding).
 This embedding is then concatenated in the same way as the whole-clip features.